 Use the Split action step in your Automation workflow to test different scenarios and monitor which strategies drive optimal results.

-A new “Rejoin Split” step has also been introduced.
-It’s not a standalone step, but rather automatically pulled in when a Split step is added to the workflow.
+When including a Split, a “Rejoin Split” step will also be included.
 The “Rejoin Split” step serves as a helpful visual aid to see the split representation on screen.

 A variety of Action and Conditions can be added between the "Split" and “Rejoin Split” steps to customize the journey of each audience in the Automation workflow.